The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Population synthesis

 \subsection{Embryos}

 The embryos are initialised in the following way: we place a predetermined number of bodies of initial mass $\mstart=\SI{e-2}{\mearth}$ with a uniform probability in the logarithm of the distance between $\rin$ and $\SI{40}{\au}$.
 This spacing was selected to reproduce the outcomes of \textit{N}-body studies of runaway and oligarchic growth where embryos have a constant spacing in terms of Hill radius \citep{1998IcarusKokubo}.
 We further enforce that no pair of embryos can lie within 10 Hill radii of each other, which is the usual spacing at the end of runaway growth \citep{1998IcarusKokubo,2006IcarusChambers,2010IcarusKobayashi,2019IcarusWalshLevison}.
+We thus begin with planetesimals plus embryos, as other studies by, for instance, \citet{2006IcarusOBrien} or \citet{2009RaymondIcarus}, although the planetesimals in our case are treated in a fluid-like description (surface density with a dynamic state).

+The starting mass was selected such that 1) it is somewhat larger to where embryos start to repulse each other giving the 10 Hill radii separation \citep{2000IcarusKokuboA}, 2) the mass is below the threshold where gravitational interactions start to play a role, as we found in \paperone, and 3) the mass is also below the onset of envelope effects (such as the increase of the planetesimals capture radius, \paperone).
+The selected starting mass is, however, larger than the transition from planetesimal runaway to oligarchic growth from \citet{2010ApJOrmel}, which for our planetesimals size is usually between \num{e-4} and \SI{e-3}{\mearth}.

 The embryos start right at the beginning of the simulation.
 This means we assume that they form in a negligible time compared to evolution of the gas disc.
 This is obviously a strong assumption and will be revised in future generations of the model by addressing the evolution of the solids at early times (drift, planetesimal formation, embryo formation, see \citealp{2020AAVoelkel}).
+In our populations, we place a maximum of 100 lunar-mass embryos per system.
+With this number of embryos, the mean separation is roughly 28 Hill radii.
+This also means that a maximum of 280 lunar-mass embryos per systems could be placed while enforcing a minimum separation of 10 Hill radii.